orbitalquark/textadept/docs/manual.md

 #### Autocompletion and Documentation

-Textadept provides buffer-based word completion.
-It can also autocomplete symbols for programming languages and display documentation for functions and other symbols.
+Textadept provides built-in buffer-based word completion.
+With the help of the external [Language Server Protocol module][], Textadept can autocomplete programming language symbols, functions, class members, etc. and show documentation for them.

 You can show word completion candidates for partially-typed words via `Ctrl+Enter` on Windows and Linux, `⌘↩` on macOS, and `^Enter` in the terminal version.
 Continuing to type